I’m in my

 I ended up 4th in a class of over 120 in high school (several towns combined for one school).
 I received two scholarships to attend Texas A&M University and was accepted into the Electrical Engineering program.
 I attended my first year there and transferred due to a personal relationship at the time.
 I ended up at UT, THE University of Texas, where I finished college.
 I decided engineering wasn’t for me after about two years so I switched majors.
 I received both an economics and mathematics degree with a concentration in actuarial science.

-After college, I decided I didn’t want to stare at actuarial formulas and work on complex mathematical algorithms for the rest of my life.
+After college, when I was working a couple part-time jobs while studying for actuarial exams, I realized I was really good at sales.
+I decided I didn’t want to stare at actuarial formulas and work on complex mathematical algorithms for the rest of my life.
 I decided to take a different route, into sales (think Boiler Room pounding the phones in a loud room).
 Man, was this a change!
+But it was exciting!